eyra-cc/starter-hugo-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: University of California, Irive
+- name: University of California, Irvine
  # url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)